watchmypizza/Meteor/README.md

 - Python 3.13 is required

+- Ollama and a model of your choice (Recommended for low end: Gemma3:4b)

+- For low-end hardware: `ollama serve` `ollama pull gemma3:4b`

 - `pip install -r requirements.txt`

 - Create a `JSONS/` folder, place your Firebase service account JSON inside it, and create a `.env` file in the project root.